Chronology

 April 13, 1967

-A poster billboard reproducing the painting RLCR 995 is unveiled at the corner of Melrose and La Cienega Boulevards in Los Angeles, announcing a show at the Pasadena Art Museum.
-The billboard is one of five donated to the museum by the advertising firm Foster and Kleiser.
+A poster billboard reproducing the painting RLCR 995 is unveiled at the corner of La Cienega Blvd. and Melrose Ave. in Los Angeles, announcing a show at the Pasadena Art Museum.

 April 18–May 28, 1967